jphalford/blog/blog/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 > Note that in the `runTest` and `runTestMethod` methods, there are no references to `IntCalculatorTest`.
 > These methods are now independent of our application code and tests and could be moved elsewhere (such as a dedicated test libary).

-Finally, the programmer decided to look at the instantiation of the test class itself via `new IntCalculatorFirstAnnotationTest()`.
+Finally, the programmer decided to look at the instantiation of the test class itself via `new IntCalculatorTest()`.
 If reflection could be used to invoke a method, surely it could be used to invoke a constructor.
 The programmer revisited the [Class Javadoc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html):
 1. [`Class#getDeclaredConstructor()`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html#getDeclaredConstructor()) would be used